spantaleev/matrix-docker-ansible-deploy/docs/configuring-captcha.md

 ### Setting ReCaptcha keys

-Once registered as above, set the following values:
+Once registered as above, add the following configuration to your `inventory/host_vars/matrix.DOMAIN/vars.yml` file:

 ```yaml
 # for Synapse